Lasko Family Foundation

 - No public application process exists - this foundation awards grants through trustee discretion only

-- Strong Philadelphia focus - the foundation shows particular interest in Greater Philadelphia organizations, especially those serving the Jewish community
+- Strong Philadelphia focus - the foundation shows particular interest in Greater Philadelphia organisations, especially those serving the Jewish community

-- Significant grant range - grants vary widely from $500 to $2.5 million, with an average around $50,000, suggesting the foundation tailors awards to specific organizational needs
+- Significant grant range - grants vary widely from $500 to $2.5 million, suggesting the foundation tailors awards to specific organisational needs

-- Consistent giving - with approximately 50-60 grants annually and nearly $10 million in annual distributions, the foundation maintains an active grantmaking program
+- Consistent giving - with $3.3 million in annual distributions (2023), the foundation maintains an active grantmaking programme

 - Education and human services priority - these sectors appear to receive consistent attention based on available grantee data